highlight/highlight/blog-content/introducing-harold.md

 We hope to give Harold more superpowers soon, especially if our users are finding a lot of value from these initial features.
 Please let us know what you think of these features and if you find them useful!

 Beyond these AI features, we have a [slew of other updates](https://highlight.io/launch-week) to help you wrangle errors and get to the most important user events in your sessions.
+Stay tuned to everything we're announcing as part of launch week!